 Naturally Connecting Our Community

 In 2015, the community came together to provide a grand vision for trails within Hillsboro called the 2015 Trails Master Plan.
-At that time, a community based vision was developed for the Crescent Park Greenway (CPG), which was envisioned by the community as an approximately 18-mile natural greenway.
-Rock Creek Greenway and CPG will eventually encompasses the City of Hillsboro.
+At that time, a community-based vision was developed for the Crescent Park Greenway (CPG), which was envisioned by the community as an approximately 18-mile natural greenway.
+Rock Creek Greenway and CPG will eventually encompass the City of Hillsboro.
 A greenway is a collection of natural areas, parks, and trailheads connected by linear green space with trails tying them all together.

 Read the 2015 Hillsboro Trails Master Plan.